How To Beat Google’s Duplicate Content Filter

-Google’s duplicate content filter has been the target of much discussion on search engine forums.
+Google’s duplicate content filter has been the target of much discussion on SEO search engine forums.
 Recently search engine hackers Googlewashed Matt Cutts’ blog, to prove a point.
 Those guys sure do some interesting stuff.

 A while ago, I wrote an article on how to benefit from article marketing by using unique content, which I describe in detail in my SEO manual.